-The American Association for the Advancement of Science invites nominations for the 2014 AAAS Philip Hauge Abelson Prize.
-The Prize was established in 1985 by the AAAS Board of Directors to be awarded to someone who has "made signal contributions to the advancement of science in the United States" either as:
+The American Association for the Advancement of Science invites nominations for the 2016 AAAS Philip Hauge Abelson Prize.
+The prize was established in 1985 by the AAAS Board of Directors to be awarded to someone who has "made signal contributions to the advancement of science in the United States" either as:

 The award consists of an engraved medallion and an honorarium of $5,000.
 The winner will be selected by a five-member judging panel.
-The 2014 Philip Hauge Abelson Prize will be presented at the AAAS Annual Meeting in San Jose, CA, February 12-16, 2015.
+The 2016 AAAS Philip Hauge Abelson Prize will be presented at the AAAS Annual Meeting in Boston, Mass., Feb.,16-20, 2017.

 - A statement (no more than three pages) providing the rationale for the nomination.

 - The candidate’s vita or résumé (no more than three pages).

 AAAS Center of Science, Policy, and Society Programs

 1200 New York Avenue, NW